-Based on the results of the current study, it is recommended that ;
+Based on the results of the current study, it is recommended that;

-- To ensure that the content is educational, the language should be clear, and the complete resource satisfies the needs of the intended audience, breastfeeding materials should be created in partnership with lactation professionals and women husbands and assessed by various groups .

-- In order for society, moms, and babies to get the most from breastfeeding, policymakers should boost women's selfefficacy and breastfeeding quality. - Enhance the availability of standardize prenatal breastfeeding education programs. - Future research should be done aiming to evaluate the efficacy and cost-effectiveness of employing an online method with a continuous consultation strategy and regular consultation, nevertheless, due to the diversity of protocols and the potential expenses of buying or installing software and accessing social networks.
+- To ensure that the content is educational, the language should be clear, and the complete resource satisfies the needs of the intended audience, breastfeeding materials should be created in partnership with lactation professionals and patient partners and assessed by various patient groups . - Women's self-efficacy and breastfeeding duration should be increased through policy making so that society, mothers, and infants could benefit most from nursing. - Enhance the availability of standardize prenatal breastfeeding education programs. - Future research should be done aiming to evaluate the efficacy and cost-effectiveness of employing an online method with a continuous consultation strategy and regular consultation, nevertheless, due to the diversity of protocols and the potential expenses of buying or installing software and accessing social networks.